What is your position on the adoption of the revised Principles & Criteria (P&C) of the RSPO?

 - Read the Nestlé Responsible Sourcing Standard (pdf, 2Mb)

-- Find the latest documents on our responsible sourcing activities: palm oil sourcing 2017 (pdf, 1Mb) and palm oil sourcing 2018 (pdf, 2Mb)
+- Find the latest document on our responsible sourcing activities: palm oil sourcing 2019 (pdf, 2Mb)